 The post quickly had more than 800 comments.

 Most old wives tales were followed by other members adding how their grandparents used to tell them that, or that they do what was recommended and it works every time!

 Some helpful members even commented on how that particular old wives tale is now backed by scientific evidence.

-I was so taken by this string of ancient wisdom, passed on to 1000’s of others via this very modern conception of social media, that I copied and cataloged all of their wisdom.
+I was so taken by this string of folk belief and ancient wisdom, passed on to 1000’s of others via this very modern conception of social media, that I copied and cataloged all of their wisdom.